AssetMantle/modules/CONTRIBUTING.md

 **Approval Committee & Decision-Making**

-In absence of general consensus, decision making requires 1/2 vote from the two members of the **Concept Approval Committee**.
+In absence of general consensus, decision-making requires 1/2 vote from the two members of the **Concept Approval Committee**.

 ### Implementation & Release Approval

-The following process should be adhered to both for implementation PRs corresponding to ADRs, as well as for PRs made as part of a release process:
+The following process should be adhered to both for implementation PRs corresponding to ADRs, and for PRs made as part of a release process:

 * Code reviewers should ensure the PR does exactly what the ADR said it should